-In July 2007 and October 2007, we renewed and extended our non-collateralized, revolving credit facilities with Farm Credit West, PCA and Bank of America, N.A.
-These two credit facilities now expire in February 2012 and July 2009.
-Under the terms of these agreements, we are advanced funds for both working capital and long-term productive asset purchases.
-Total credit available under these combined borrowing agreements was \$30 million, with a weighted-average interest rate of 5.8% and 6.2% at October 31, 2007 and 2006.
-Under these credit facilities, we had \$10.6 million and \$3.8 million outstanding as of October 31, 2007 and 2006, of which \$4.0 million was classified as a long-term liability as of October 31, 2007.
-See Note 12 for detail of long-term obligations.
-We had no long-term amounts outstanding pursuant to these credit facilities as of October 31, 2006.
+In May 2008 and October 2007, we renewed and/or extended our non-collateralized, revolving credit facilities with Farm Credit West, PCA and Bank of America, N.A.
+These two credit facilities expire in February 2012 and July 2009.
+Under the terms of these agreements, we are advanced funds for working capital, the purchase and installation of capital items, and/or other corporate needs of the Company.
+Total credit available under these combined borrowing agreements was \$40 million, with a weighted-average interest rate of 4.8% at October 31, 2008 and 5.8% at October 31, 2007.
+Under these credit facilities, we had \$23.1 million and \$10.6 million outstanding as October 31, 2008 and 2007, of which \$13.0 million and \$4.0 million was classified as a long-term liability as October 31, 2008 and 2007.
 These credit facilities contain various financial covenants, the most significant relating to working capital, tangible net worth (as defined), and Earnings Before Interest, Taxes, Depreciation and Amortization (EBITDA) (as defined).
-We were in compliance with all such covenants at October 31, 2007.
+We were in compliance with all such covenants at October 31, 2008.